...

 Your glass fence needs to be tough enough to handle everyday life.
 The California Building Standards Code requires that glass railings withstand a force of 50 pounds per linear foot and a concentrated load of 200 pounds.
 In simple terms, this means your fence must be strong enough to resist the pressure of someone leaning on it or an accidental bump without failing.
 Meeting these standards involves using the right glass thickness and a proper installation system.
 Whether for your home or a commercial property, ensuring your fence meets these load requirements is non-negotiable for safety and compliance.

-Ensure a Safe and Secure Installation
+Your Guide to a Safe and Secure Installation

 A beautiful glass fence is only as good as its installation.
 Beyond just looking perfect, a secure installation ensures your fence is safe, durable, and fully compliant with state regulations.
 This is where the technical details really matter, because a mistake here can lead to serious safety hazards or costly repairs down the road.
 Getting the installation right means focusing on two critical areas: using the correct mounting and support systems for the glass panels and verifying that the entire structure can handle pressure from both everyday use and the elements.
 Think of it as the unseen foundation that makes the entire project a success.
 A professional installation handles these details for you, giving you peace of mind that your fence is not only a stunning addition to your property but also a secure one.
 When everything is properly anchored and reinforced, you can relax and enjoy the view without worrying about safety.
 This step is what transforms a simple glass barrier into a reliable, long-term feature of your home or business, protecting your investment and, more importantly, the people who use the space.
 It’s the difference between a fence that just looks good and one that you can truly trust for years to come.